WonyoungCho/plink/docs/GWAS_bash.md

 # Remove missings
-- **Remove missing genotype variants and samples from 0.90 to 0.95 frequencies.**
+- **Remove variants and samples which have missing genotypes with 0.90 to 0.95 frequencies.**

 > - Single processing
 ```